-Ubiqconn Technology, Inc. (referred herein as 'Ubiqconn' or 'the Company') was incorporated as a company limited by shares under the provisions of the Company Act of the Republic of China (R.O.C.) on June 10, 2011 upon approval by the Ministry of Economic Affairs.
-Ubiqconn is primarily engaged in the manufacture and trading of industrial computers, in-vehicle products, electronic components and peripheral equipment.
+Ubiqconn Technology, Inc. ("the Company") was incorporated as a company limited by shares under the provisions of the Company Act of the Republic of China (R.O.C.) on June 10, 2011 upon approval by the Ministry of Economic Affairs.
+The Company is primarily engaged in the manufacture and trading of industrial computers, in-vehicle products, electronic components and peripheral equipment.
 The Company's stocks were publicly issued in Taiwan in October 2022.
-Ubiqconn and the consolidated subsidiaries are collectively referred herein as "the Group".
 FIC Global, Inc. is the Company's parent company, which comprehensively holds a 64.04% equity interest in the Company.